woofwoofinc/literacy/src/index.js.rst

 The grammar starts with the first rule.
-We take a line based approach in parsing and determine that the next read will be a line containing a code directive start line, a literal block start line, a minified literal block start line, a blank line, or a line of regular text.
+We take a line based approach in parsing and determine that the next read will be a line containing a code directive start line, a directive for something other than a code block, a literal block start line, a minified literal block start line, a blank line, or a line of regular text.

 Note that the order matters here since all the lines would match a regular line of text if they weren't before it in the choice list.
 This would be ambiguous in